 Did you know you’re likely practicing Montessori parenting without realizing it?
-Discover these 12 ways you’re applying the Montessori philosophy at home.
+Here are 12 ways you’re using the Montessori methods at home.

-Confession time: I still brush my five-year-old twins’ teeth.
+Even when they were five-years-old, I would still brush my twins’ teeth.

-Whenever I can help it, I go straight to brushing their teeth, assuming of course that I can do a better job of preventing cavities.
-Not to mention it’s 10 times faster for me to squeeze the toothpaste, fill their cups, and actually brush their teeth than if I left the job to them.
+Whenever I could, I’d go straight to brushing their teeth, assuming that I could do a better job of preventing cavities.
+Not to mention that I could do it 10 times faster if I squeezed the toothpaste, filled their cups, and brushed their teeth than if I left the job to them.

-My husband, though, has no time for that.
+My husband, though, had no time for that.

-Whenever it’s his turn to bathe the kids, he simply tells them, “Okay, brush your teeth.”
-In fact, had it not been for him, my kids would probably still need me to tie their shoes and dress themselves.
+Whenever it was his turn to bathe them, he’d say, “Okay, brush your teeth.”
+In fact, had it not been for him, they would probably still need me to tie their shoes and dress themselves.

-In his quest to get our kids to do more things (and he less), he has unknowingly been following one of the principles of Montessori parenting.
-And he’s likely doing it without even realizing it.
+In his quest to get our kids to do more things (and he less), he had been following one of the principles of Montessori parenting without even realizing it.

 12 ways you’re already practicing Montessori parenting